Home » Symptoms » Dog Symptoms A-Z » Dry Cough

 Dry Cough in Dogs

-A dry cough in dogs is a common symptom characterized by a harsh, hacking sound, often occurring without mucus production.
+A dry cough in dogs is a common symptom characterized by a harsh, hacking sound and often occurs without mucus production.
 This cough can be both acuteAcute refers to a condition that occurs suddenly and is usually of short duration.
 In a medical context, it describes symptoms or illnesses that can quickly become serious and require immediate attention. and chronicChronic refers to a condition or disease that is long-lasting or permanent.
-Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time., indicating a variety of health issues.
+Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. and may indicate a variety of health problems.

 Can Occur with the Following Diseases: